w3f/PPPs/proposals/0000-transient-storages.md

 256 byte might be way to small, probably could be pushed to 1024.

 - The api allow accessing more than a blob chunk at a time, the current implementation then instantiate and concat chunk, maybe being more restrictive (single chunk access) would make the impact more evident.
-For instance accessing a full blob means concatenating all chunks each time, my opinion is that if we want to cache such access a btree item can be use for it.
+For instance accessing a full blob means concatenating all chunks each time, my opinion is that if we shall not try to cache such access (for this use case ordered map entry can be use).

 - Instead of chunking we could store variable length diff in the transaction layer, at first glance it looks a bit less efficient to me considering access.
 But we could favor size and change this to works with incremental variable length diffs.

 - Archive storage: the default implementation for substrate is just storing and applying pruning as standard storage (same pruning range as state).
 Key for blob are `b"TransientBlobsItem" ++ block_hash ++ blob_name`.
-Key for btree items are `b"TransientBtreesItem" ++ block_hash ++ btree_name ++ btree_item_key`.
+Key for ordered map items are `b"TransientOrterdedMapItem" ++ block_hash ++ ordered_map_name ++ ordered_map_item_key`.
 Data is put in `AUX` column.
 Trait `TransientStorageHook` to allows extending or replacing this behavior (for instance to index specific items).
 This trait is usable through library dynamic linking.